Grace Lower | Jan 21, 2022

 If you’re not sure, sample a few different platforms, and see what you like best.

 You didn’t think we’d make a list of resources without mentioning TripAdvisor, did you?
-The world’s largest travel platform, TripAdvisor hosts more than 795 million reviews on 8.4 million attractions, accommodations, and transportation providers.
+The world’s largest travel platform, TripAdvisor hosts almost 990 million reviews on 8 million attractions, accommodations, and

 As you research how to plan a trip abroad, start jotting down the destinations, attractions, and experiences that excite you most.
 At first, be generous – anything that seems even remotely interesting can get added to the list.

 Once you’ve included as many items as you can, you’ll want to take a break and revisit your list in a few days.
 When you’ve had a chance to review everything with fresh eyes, think about the top three items that excite you the most.
 Do those items align with your priorities from Step 1?

 Now is also a time to bring in any family or friends who will be traveling with you.
 See what types of activities excite them and imagine how they might fit in with your top picks.

 Finally, think about the logistics of your trip.
 Can you successfully visit all your favorite attractions in the amount of time you have for your trip?
 How much will everything cost?